 Total legalization and commercialization of marijuana are the real focus of today’s marijuana lobbyists.
 Reasonable people mostly scoffed when current Attorney General Jeff Sessions told the National Association of Attorneys General Winter Meeting, “I’m not sure we’re going to be a better, healthier nation if we have marijuana being sold at every corner grocery store.”
 It seemed symptomatic of a creaky, out-of-touch worldview.

-And, in fact, that isn’t too far off from the actual goals of many businesspeople and lobbyists.
+In fact, that isn’t too far off from the actual goals of many businesspeople and lobbyists.
 Of course, everything to do with pot is regulated to within an inch of its life, and with a very serious eye to public safety.
 But isn’t beer sold at every grocery store?
 Colorado legalized recreational marijuana in 2012, and by 2016 was generating $1.3 billion in sales, and netting the state $200 million in taxes, according to a recent report from the state’s Department of Revenue.
 Describing the sleek professional world that’s grown up around weed in states where it’s legal, High NY’s Media Director Tim Mattson says simply that it is being “very Starbuck-ized.”

 One side effect of this is a series of blandly corporate rhetorical flourishes that have been added to its culture.
 For one, almost everyone in the marijuana business euphemistically refers to it as “the industry.”
 We talk about the growth of the industry, the potential market for the industry, and regulations within the industry, but almost never about “selling pot” or “smoking pot” or even really the appeal of pot.
 This is another one: “marijuana” and “cannabis” are the only acceptable professional terms for a plant with a huge number of aliases; even terms extremely common in larger society, like “pot” or “weed”, are mostly banished within the industry.
 Mattson had another unique one: He never said that states “legalized” weed, but rather that they “came online.”